 Amblyopia Treatment for Adults

 Vision therapy effectively treats amblyopia in both adults and children.
 Because vision therapy relies on the neuroplasticity of the brain, and adults generally have less neuroplasticity than children, this treatment method may take longer in the older demographic.
 The flip side is that adults tend to comply with the exercise regimen more consistently.
 Regardless of age, patients can and do obtain radical improvements in vision and binocular function through effective vision therapy.

 Vision Therapy Exercises and Equipment for Amblyopia

-At The Vision Therapy Centre At Village Eye Centre, Dr. Brennan Nelson and board-certified vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
-All of our sessions are one-on-one (therapist-to-patient), and are conducted under doctor supervision.
-We help patients develop a binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
+At Village Eye Centre, Dr. Brennan Nelson and our vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
+All of our sessions are one-on-one (therapist-to-patient), and are conducted under [eye-doctor] supervision.
+We help patients develop their binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
 Our personalized vision therapy program is designed for people of all ages.

 Do you or someone you know have a lazy eye?
 Get in touch with us today and we’ll offer you a highly effective vision therapy program for an enhanced quality of life.